Gender dysphoria

-Gender dysphoria (GD) is the distress a person experiences due to a mismatch between their gender identity—their personal sense of their own gender—and their sex assigned at birth.
-The diagnostic label gender identity disorder (GID) was used until 2013 with the release of the diagnostic manual DSM-5.
+Gender dysphoria (GD) is the distress a person experiences due to inconsistency between their gender identity—their personal sense of their own gender—and their sex assigned at birth.
+The term replaced the previous diagnostic label of gender identity disorder (GID) in 2013 with the release of the diagnostic manual DSM-5.
 The condition was renamed to remove the stigma associated with the term disorder.

-People with gender dysphoria commonly identify as transgender.
+The ICD-11, which does not consider it a mental disorder, uses the term gender incongruence (GI) instead of gender dysphoria, defined as a marked and persistent mismatch between gender identity and assigned sex, regardless of distress or impairment.

+Not all transgender people have gender dysphoria.
 Gender nonconformity is not the same thing as gender dysphoria and does not always lead to dysphoria or distress.
+In pre-pubertal youth, the diagnoses are gender dysphoria in childhood and gender incongruence of childhood.

 The causes of gender incongruence are unknown but a gender identity likely reflects genetic, biological, environmental, and cultural factors.

-Treatment for gender dysphoria may include supporting the individual's gender expression or their desire for hormone therapy or surgery.
-Treatment may also include counseling or psychotherapy.
+Diagnosis can be given at any age, although gender dysphoria in children and adolescents may manifest differently than in adults.
+Complications may include anxiety, depression, and eating disorders.
+Treatment for gender dysphoria includes social transitioning and often includes hormone replacement therapy (HRT) or gender-affirming surgeries, and psychotherapy.

-Some researchers and transgender people support declassification of the condition because they say the diagnosis pathologizes gender variance and reinforces the binary model of gender.
-Without the classification of gender dysphoria as a medical disorder, Hormone replacement therapy (HRT) and gender affirming surgery may be viewed as cosmetic treatments by health insurance, as opposed to medically necessary treatment, and may not be covered.
+Some researchers and transgender people argue for the declassification of the condition because they say the diagnosis pathologizes gender variance and reinforces the binary model of gender.
+However, this declassification could carry implications for healthcare accessibility, as HRT and gender-affirming surgery could be deemed cosmetic by insurance providers, as opposed to medically necessary treatment, thereby affecting coverage.